-“We are very pleased to partner with Cape Cod Hospital to provide kids on the Cape with the best possible care as close to home as possible,” said Rashed Durgham, MD, interim Pediatrician-in-Chief and Chief Administrative Officer at Floating Hospital for Children.
+“We are very pleased to partner with Cape Cod Hospital to provide kids on the Cape with the best possible care as close to home as possible,” said Rashed Durgham, MD, former interim Pediatrician-in-Chief and Chief Administrative Officer at Floating Hospital for Children.
 “We are working successfully with community hospitals from Lawrence to Brockton to help them keep more of their pediatric patients in their communities.
 When kids do need tertiary-level care, our hospitalists make the transition to Floating Hospital for Children seamless for patients and their families.”

 Hospitalists are physicians who are specially trained in the management of patients while they are in the hospital.
 The presence of the pediatric hospitalists at Cape Cod Hospital will ensure that children from the youngest newborns through early adulthood will have dedicated doctors from a renowned Boston pediatric teaching hospital overseeing their care around the clock.
 The hospitalists care for children while they are in the hospital and communicate with a child’s regular pediatrician to ensure a smooth transition back to home and school.
 They also consult with medical staff in the Emergency Department and care for newborns in the nursery.